 Cobweb Houseleek, Spider Web Hens and Chicks

-Sempervivum arachnoideum 'Robin' is a beautiful succulent that forms small webbed rosettes of pointy leaves that emerge silver in spring, turning bluish-green with prominent red tips and tinges of silver throughout the season.
-The rosettes produce many offsets on long stolons, forming clumps 12 inches (30 cm) in diameter.
-Flowers are pink star-shaped with dark red bracts and rise in clusters above the foliage in mid-summer.
+Sempervivum arachnoideum 'Robin' is a beautiful succulent that forms small webbed rosettes of pointed leaves that change color depending on the season and growing conditions.
+The rosettes produce many offsets on long stolons, forming a clump 12 inches (30 cm) in diameter.
+The gray-green leaves flush pink or red during the growing season.

 USDA hardiness zone 4a to 10b: from −30 °F (−34.4 °C) to 40 °F (+4.4 °C).